brown-ccv/basic-bash/README.md

 Arguments are inputs given to a script.
 Run the script `arguments` with some arguemnts, for example:
 `bash arguments one two dog cat fish`
-_Extra credit_: Can you change the script to check if there are at least two arguments?
+*Extra credit*: Can you change the script to check if there are at least two arguments?

+3. If statements
+If statements are logic you can use to make your script do different things depending on the if condition.  `example_if` takes a number as an argument and prints out if the number is less than or greater than 3.
+`bash example_if 55`

+*Extra credit*: Can you change the script to only accept numbers?

+4. Case statements

+Case statements are an alternative to writing nested if statements (ifs inside ifs inside ifs ...).  `case` is an example case statement.  `case` also contains an infinite while loop.
+The case statement checks the input from the keyboard.
+If the input is `bye` the break is executed and code exits the infinite while loop.

 # Reources: